dustyroom-studio/quibli-doc/_docs/foliage-shader.md

 **Shape Texture** Here you can choose the texture by which the alpha is cut out using the _Clip Threshold_ parameter.
 You can view this texture as the overall shape of the plant's branch (a particle — the particles are described in the ['Parameters' section of the Foliage Generator](../foliage-generator#parameters-of-the-foliage-generator) chapter in this manual).

 **Clip Threshold**  Sets how much to cut out from the texture.
-Preferably, the texture should have an alpha channel, where the transparency is around the leaf / branch part.
+The slider is a color darkness threshold at which the texture is being clipped.
+The texture should be black and white — where the black-colored part is being cut out by the shader.
+It is better if the black part is around the leaf / branch part and has some gradual spots inside.
+It is better to see the examples in the included _Common Textures_ folder.

 **Fill Texture** This is a detail texture to be used over the branch / particle defined by _Shape Texture_.